Chaika: The Coffin Princess: Plot

 Five years ago, the 300-year-long war between the Alliance of Six Nations and the Gaz Empire finally came to an end when Emperor Arthur Gaz was killed by the Eight Heroes.
 The Empire's lands were then divided by the alliance, who later formed the Council of Six Nations to bring peace and order to the land.
-In addition, Gaz's remains, which possessed incredible magical energy, was divided up and granted to each of the Eight Heroes, who used their shares for various reasons.
+In addition, Gaz's remains, which possessed incredible magical energy, were divided up and granted to each of the Eight Heroes, who used their shares for various reasons.

 In the present, Toru Acura is an unemployed Saboteur (Sabatā) who is unable to settle in this peaceful era as there is no demand for his Saboteur skills, and thus he sees no meaning in his life.
 While out foraging in the forest, Toru encounters Chaika Trabant, a white-haired Wizard (Wizādo) who travels with a coffin.
 After saving her from a man-eating unicorn, Toru, along with his sister Akari, are hired by Chaika to gather the scattered remains of Arthur Gaz.
 It is revealed that Chaika is the former Emperor's daughter, who managed to escape in the chaos following her father's death and wishes to find her father's remains so that she can give him a proper burial.
 Over the course of the series, the group faces difficulties while facing against each of the Eight Heroes.
 Frederika, a shape-shifting dragoon who belonged to one of the heroes, joins their party.
 Meanwhile, the six nations sends the Kleeman Agency's Gillette Corps to hunt down Chaika to obstruct their quest in order to prevent another war.
 Other groups led by girls claiming to be Chaika Gaz also pursue them to take the parts.